-- The legal age to marry is 18 years for both applicants.
+- The legal age to enter into a legal marriage or civil union is 18 years old..

 - Proof of age is required.
 A certified copy of a birth certificate must be presented for anyone 18 years of age or under.
-A valid I.D. or driver’s license may be presented for anyone 19 years of age or over.
+For more information regarding applicants under the age of 18, please contact us click here at: [email protected]

-- If previously married, proof of original divorce decree or death certificate needs to be presented to the marriage agent by the applicant if the divorce or death was final within 30 days of applying for a marriage license.
+- If previously married, proof of original divorce decree or death certificate needs to be presented to the marriage agent by the applicant if the divorce or death occurred less than 30 days prior to picking up the license.

 - Cousins may marry.
 However, the blood relationship between the prospective applicants cannot be closer than first cousins.

-For more information about marriage agents on the neighbor islands, call the local office of the Department of Health:
+For more information about agents on the neighbor islands, please call the respective district health offices: